Major City Projects

 Cedar Lane Project

 The Cedar Lane Storm Drainage Improvement Project will address flooding issues caused by outdated and undersized drainage infrastructure along Cedar Lane.
 Proposed improvements will provide a 10-year level of service, and are estimated to install or replace approximately 1,400 linear feet of pipe along with 20 catch basins and/or drop inlets.
+Work is expected to begin in 2029.

 Town Common Bulkhead A defining feature of Town Common, Greenville’s central park, is the 1,500-foot-long esplanade, or walkway, along the Tar River.
 Originally constructed in 1968, the steel bulkhead wall supporting the esplanade walkway is at the end of its anticipated service life.
 Replacement concepts have been developed that continue to protect Town Common from flooding and erosion, while also improving access to the river.
 Click here to learn more.